scotws/TaliForth2/docs/manual.md

 Though the list might look unsorted, it actually reflects the priority in the dictionarydictionary, that is, which words are found first.
 For instance, the native words native words — those coded in assembler — always start with `drop` and end with `bye`.
 This is the last word that Tali will find in the dictionary.
 [2] The words before `drop` are those that are defined in high-level Forth.
 For more information on individual the words, use the `see` command.

+> **Tip**
+>
+> To find out if a given word is available, you can use the sequence `s" myword" find-name 0<>` which will return a `true` or `false` flag.

 Note that the built-in words are lower case.
 While Tali is not case sensitive — `KASUMI` is the same word as `Kasumi` Kasumi — newly defined words will be lowercased as they are created and entered into the dictionary.
 There is a slight speed advantage during lookup to using lowercase words (because Tali doesn’t have to lowercase the entered text), so all of the tests for Tali are in lowercase.

 #### The ANS Standard

 Tali Forth is orientated on ANS Forth, the standard defined by the American National Standards Institute (ANSI).
+See <https://forth-standard.org/standard/alpha> for the complete list of ANS Forth words.

+#### Gforth

-Tali also adopted some words from Gforth such as `bounds`.
+Tali also adopted some words from Gforth such as `bounds` or `execute-parsing`.
 In practical terms, Tali aims to be a subset of Gforth: If a program runs on Tali, it should run on Gforth the same way or have a very good reason not to.
+See <https://www.complang.tuwien.ac.at/forth/gforth/Docs-html/Word-Index.html> for a complete list of Gforth words.

 #### Tali-Specific Words